facebook/flipper/desktop/flipper-plugin/src/data-source/README.md

 # DataSource

-_Library to power streamig data visualisations as used in Facebook's Flipper_
+_Library to power streaming data visualisations as used in Facebook's Flipper_

 ## Installation